-The following section provides detail on the current status of each remedial action and monitoring activity, and indicates whether it is complete, underway/ongoing, under review, or pending.
+The following section provides detail on the current status of each remedial action and monitoring activity, and indicates whether it is complete, underway/ ongoing, under review, or pending.
 It also indicates the associated BUI(s), the work completed to date, and future actions to be undertaken, including the agencies involved, and project timelines and costs where applicable.

-In a few cases, some actions are addressed through other regulatory programs separate from the AOC/RAP, or are not within the scope of the RAP program.
-These actions will be marked as 'already addressed' throughout this document, and no further action is required on their behalf.
-Actions that are no longer applicable are also indicated.
+In a few cases, some actions are addressed through other regulatory programs separate from the AOC program, or are not within the scope of the RAP.
+These actions are marked as 'already addressed' throughout this document, and no further action is required.
+Actions that are 'no longer applicable' are also indicated when they are specific to Michigan and the U.S. side of the AOC.